Sweet Without Sugar: Monk Fruit and Stevia

 A more common natural sweetener than monk fruit that’s often used in place of sugar is stevia.
 It comes from the stevia rebaudiana plant found in South America.
 And it’s 200 to 400 times sweeter than sugar.

 Many artificial sweeteners and foods are made with stevia extract and used in dietary and weight-loss supplements.
 For some people, food or drinks containing stevia can cause digestive discomfort.
 If you’re allergic to daisies, sunflowers, or chrysanthemums (the same family of plants as stevia), you should avoid it.

-However, both monk fruit and stevia are considered safe for people with diabetes.
+However, both monk fruit and stevia are considered good for diabetics.